Journey Student Rewards from Capital One Credit Card 2023 Review

 What Else Does Capital One Have to Offer?

-The Capital One Platinum MasterCard is another option for people with average credit who want to improve credit.
-This card isn’t limited to just students however.
-One key difference between this card and Journey® Student Rewards from Capital One® is the lack of a rewards program.
+One key difference between this card and the Journey Student Rewards from Capital One is the lack of a rewards program.
 You won’t get any cash back or points with this one.

 Getting a credit card when you have no credit at all is challenging.
-A secured card is an alternative for students who are credit newbies.
+The is an alternative for students who are credit newbies.

 Again, there are no rewards with this card.
 It’s designed to be a tool for building or rebuilding credit.
-If you’re able to raise your score, you could switch over to a Capital One rewards card down the line.
+If you’re able to raise your score, you could switch over to a Capital One rewards card in the future.